levsero/test_embed/STYLE.md

 ##### Always use object literal shorthand if possible

-Always use the ES6 object literal shorthand if possible e.g:
+Always use the ES6 object literal shorthand if possible.

 ```javascript
 const key = 'value';